-Keith Regnante.
-We entered into an offer letter agreement with Mr. Regnante in February 2020, which was amended and restated by an employment agreement entered into in March 2020 and effective on April 13, 2020, and further amended on January 1, 2022.
-Pursuant to his April 2020 agreement, as amended, Mr. Regnante is entitled to an annual base salary, an annual performance bonus and certain severance benefits, as described below under "- Potential Payments upon Termination or Change of Control."
-Mr. Regnante is eligible to participate in the employee benefit plans generally available to our employees, and is subject to customary confidentiality covenants, as well as a non-competition and non-solicitation covenant for a period of 12 months following his termination of employment.
+Simon Cooper, M.B.B.S.
+We entered an employment agreement with Dr. Cooper in July 2021, which was effective on August 2, 2021 and amended on January 1, 2022.
+Pursuant to his agreement, as amended, Dr. Cooper is entitled to an annual base salary, an annual performance bonus and certain severance benefits, as described below under "- Potential Payments upon Termination or Change of Control."
+Dr. Cooper is eligible to participate in the employee benefit plans generally available to our employees, and is subject to customary confidentiality covenants, as well as a non-competition and non-solicitation covenant for a period of 12 months following his termination of employment.

-Jennifer Lachey, Ph.D.
-We entered into an offer letter agreement with Dr. Lachey in April 2016, which was amended and restated by an employment agreement entered into in March 2020 and effective on April 13, 2020, and further amended on January 1, 2022.
-Pursuant to her April 2020 agreement, as amended, Dr. Lachey is entitled to an annual base salary, an annual performance bonus and certain severance benefits, as described below under "- Potential Payments upon Termination or Change of Control."
-Dr. Lachey is eligible to participate in the employee benefit plans generally available to our employees, and is subject to customary confidentiality covenants, as well as a non-competition and non-solicitation covenant for a period of 12 months following her termination of employment.
+Christopher Rovaldi.
+We entered an employment agreement with Mr. Rovaldi in January 2022, which was effective on February 1, 2022.
+Pursuant to his agreement, Mr. Rovaldi is entitled to an annual base salary, an annual performance bonus and certain severance benefits, as described below under "- Potential Payments upon Termination or Change of Control."
+In addition, Mr. Rovaldi was entitled to a stock option to purchase 100,000 shares of our common stock, which was granted in February 2022 and is described above under "- Equity-Based Incentive Awards."
+Mr. Rovaldi is eligible to participate in the employee benefit plans generally available to our employees, and is subject to customary confidentiality covenants, as well as a non-competition and non-solicitation covenant for a period of 12 months following his termination of employment.